rnoth/lib/README.md

 ### supported operations:

-note that all of these functions have three variations ---- one takes a byte buffer and a length, one takes a null-terminated c-string, and the last takes a vector.
+note that all of these functions have two variations ---- one takes a byte buffer and a length, and one takes a null-terminated c-string.
-All of them have equivalent behavior, what differs is how length is calculated.
+Both of them have equivalent behavior, what differs is how length is calculated.

 **adding members:**

 - `set_add_bytes(set_t *set, void *elem, size_t length)`

 - `set_add_string(set_t *set, char *elem)`

-- `set_add_vector(set_t *set, void *elem)`

 	- *insert* `elem` into `set`